About the Application Virtualization Sequencer

 The App-V Sequencer runs all services detected at sequencing time using the Local System account and does not enforce security descriptors on service control requests.
 If the service was installed using a different user account or if the security descriptors are intended to grant different user groups specific service permissions, consider carefully whether the service should be virtualized.
 In some cases, you should install the service locally to ensure that the intended service security is preserved.

-You should always save virtual application packages in a secure location.
+Important You should always save virtual application packages in a secure location.